captn3m0/captn3m0.github.com/_posts/2018-08-18-tld-a-records.md

 A few more changes since [the last time I ran this](/blog/2018/06/02/google-tld-no-more-a-records/).

+*Update*: An automatically updated version of this is available at https://captnemo.in/tld-a-record/

 |TLD | IP | Web|
 |ai | 209.59.119.34 | [[http](http://ai)] [[https](https://ai)] |
 |arab | 127.0.53.53 | [[http](http://arab)] [[https](https://arab)] |